linuxtim/SARS-CoV-2-Deactivator/UK-Face-Mask-Appeal.md

 # Why?

-Lab work carried out in California and The Netherlands this week has determined that at least some medical respirators ("Face masks"), can be successfully heat treated (in order to deactivate the COVID19 (SARS-CoV-2) coronavirus), **without impacting their filtration efficiency**.
+Lab work carried out in California and The Netherlands this week has determined that at least some medical respirators ("Face masks"), can be successfully heat treated to temperatures which are known to deactivate (kill) the COVID19 (SARS-CoV-2) coronavirus, **without damaging their filtration efficiency**.

 e.g. see https://aim.stanford.edu/covid-19-evidence-service/